halwave/myscapetuary/README.md

 # MyScapetuary 🚀✨

 Welcome to **MyScapetuary** — a chaotic, glittery tribute to the wildest corners of MySpace back in the day.
-Think blinking gifs, rainbow cursors, floating backgrounds, and way too much neon… all contained in **one single blog page**.
+Think blinking GIFs, neon borders, rainbow cursors, floating backgrounds, and way too much neon… all contained in **one single blog page**.

 Built with **Astro**, this project aims to recreate that over-the-top nostalgia while keeping JavaScript minimal and letting HTML & CSS do the heavy lifting.